U.S. Embassy Stockholm, Sweden - STK

 Website: https://meliva.se/meliva-vardcentral-sibyllekliniken/

-fiancé(e) and DV, diversity visa applicants will need to book a medical appointment with our other panel physicians in consular district.
+NOTE: Sibyllekliniken in Stockholm cannot conduct medical examinations for K1, fiancé(e) and DV diversity visa applicants.
+Those applicants will need to book a medical appointment with our panel physicians in Gothenburg, Oslo, or Copenhagen.

 SWEDEN - GOTHENBURG